WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

   with the programmer's code.
 - Does not like existing code reuse features in Swift, Swift Macro does not protect its expansion from existing contents of the applied site by default.
+Yet, it also can change the semantics of the applied site like turning a stored property into computed property by adding the `get` and `set` accessor.
 Macro authors shall watch out for potential traps and pitfalls while implementing Swift macros.
   - Freestanding Swift macros in a function can affect the control flow of the applied site and implicitly share the lexical scope.
   - Attached Swift macros can extend members to types as well as accessors